 Remote storage and security

 There is also Google Drive which allows you to save data and share it with others, much like an in-house hard drive.
-Google claims that your file security is crucial and no matter what happens to your computer, tablet or smartphone, every file will be safe in drive and is encrypted using SSL; just like Gmail and other Google services.
+Google claims that your file security is crucial and no matter what happens to your computer, tablet, or smartphone, every file will be safe in drive and is encrypted using SSL; just like Gmail and other Google services.

 And, if you are constantly on the move, how can you safely transport data if you haven’t got access to a Cloud-based data system or are wanting to send out encrypted information to the right recipients and safeguarding it if the USB stick falls into the wrong hands?
-At USB Makers, we have a selection of branded USB sticks that are enabled with memory stick password protection, allowing an AES 256-bit XTS encryption, 100% hardware encryption, plug & play simplicity which are PC and Mac compatible and anti-brute force attack.
-With memory sizes ranging from 128MB to 64GB, then there is a wealth of space to load an array of data onto and is almost endless.
+At USB Makers, we have a selection of branded USB sticks that are enabled with memory stick password protection, allowing an AES 256-bit XTS encryption, 100% hardware encryption, and plug & play simplicity which are PC and Mac compatible and anti-brute force attack.
+With memory sizes ranging from 128MB to 64GB, then there is a wealth of space to load an array of data onto, and is almost endless.
 Check out the range of encrypted drives here

 Richard is the founder of USB Makers and oversees all business activities including marketing, customer service, and business strategies.